lsst-dm/dmtn-061/index.rst

 -  the cross-convolved images in Zogy are not useful for dipole fitting.

-8. spatially-varying decorrelation is done by computing the kernel on chunks, and then convolving it on those chunks. should consider computing on chunks, then creating smoothly spatially-varying kernel, then convolving the image w/ the spatially varying kernel
+8. WONTINCLUDE: spatially-varying decorrelation is done by computing the kernel on chunks, and then convolving it on those chunks. should consider computing on chunks, then creating smoothly spatially-varying kernel, then convolving the image w/ the spatially varying kernel